 Hans Tutschku’s works are out there!
-They have been performed in concert in Albuquerque, Arc-et-Senans, Arras, Barcelona, Beijing, Belfast, Berkeley, Berlin, Birmingham, Blacksburg, Boston, Brussels, Buenos Aires, Cagliari, Calgary, Cambridge, Cambridge, Cologne, Corfu, Crest, Espoo, Evanston, Glasgow, Houston, Iowa City, Kraków, La Monnerie-le-Montel, Lisbon, London, Lugano, Manchester, Marseille, Mexico City, Monaco, Montpellier, Montréal, New York City, Nice, Nîmes, Oslo, Paris, Saarbrücken, Saignelégier, San Francisco, Santa Fe, Santiago, São Paulo, Shanghai, Sheffield, Stanford, Stockholm, Strasbourg, Tokyo, Toronto, Troy, Vienna, Waltham and Weimar…
+They have been performed in concert in Albuquerque, Arc-et-Senans, Arras, Aveiro, Barcelona, Beijing, Belfast, Berkeley, Berlin, Birmingham, Blacksburg, Boston, Brussels, Buenos Aires, Cagliari, Calgary, Cambridge, Cambridge, Cologne, Córdoba, Corfu, Crest, Espoo, Essen, Evanston, Gainesville, Glasgow, Houston, Iowa City, Kraków, La Monnerie-le-Montel, Lisbon, London, Lugano, Manchester, Marseille, Mexico City, Monaco, Montpellier, Montréal, New York City, Nice, Nîmes, Oslo, Paris, Prague, Rome, Saarbrücken, Saignelégier, San Francisco, Santa Fe, Santiago, São Paulo, Shanghai, Sheffield, Stanford, Stockholm, Strasbourg, Tokyo, Toronto, Troy, Vienna, Vitoria-Gasteiz, Waltham and Weimar…

 Hans Tutschku began to study music at an early age.
 In 1982 he joined the Ensemble für Intuitive Musik Weimar, playing synthesizer and live electronics.
 He studied electroacoustic composition at the Hochschule für Musik in Dresden (Germany), and accompanied Karlheinz Stockhausen on several concert tours in 1989-91 for the purpose of studying sound diffusion.

 In 1989 he co-founded with Michael von Hintzenstern the Klang Projekte Weimar, a presenter of contemporary music, which presents an annual festival as well as a concert series.